 Several expenses arrive before you ever reach the closing table.

 - Earnest money.
-When your offer is accepted, you deposit earnest money—typically 1 to 3 percent of the purchase price—into escrow to show good faith.
-It is credited toward your purchase in the end, but it must be liquid and available within days of mutual acceptance.
+When your offer is accepted, you deposit earnest money, typically 1 to 3 percent of the purchase price, into escrow to show good faith.
+It is credited toward your purchase at closing, but it must be liquid and available within days of mutual acceptance.

 - Home inspection.
 A professional inspection in the Puget Sound generally runs $400 to $600.
-Specialized inspections—sewer scope, structural, or pest—add a few hundred dollars more but are often money well spent on older homes.
+Specialized inspections such as a sewer scope, structural, or pest add a few hundred dollars more and are often money well spent on older homes.

 - Appraisal.
 Your lender will order an appraisal, usually $700 to $1,000 in this market, to confirm the home's value supports the loan.